Skip to content

 MeasureTime frameDescription

-Incidence and severity of GVHD, graded according to standard criteriaAssessed up to 2 yearsThe estimates of incidence rates will be presented with corresponding 95% confidence intervals using the exact method
+Number of Participants With Acute G2-4 and/or Chronic Moderate or Severe GVHDAssessed up to 2 yearsThe estimates of incidence rates will be presented with corresponding 95% confidence intervals using the exact method

 Relapse RateAt 2 yearsEvaluated by estimating Kaplan-Meier survival curves.
 From these curves, the 95% confidence interval for 2 year rates will be computed.